 And while Walt’s creative offspring were entertaining the world, artists at the Casbah were producing their own exports -- popular music for the masses.
 Berlin, Stacey Q, and Social Distortion, all Billboard top 100 artists at various times, recorded early works there, most notable perhaps being Berlin’s Pleasure Victim EP (1982) featuring the hit “Sex,”

 and the “Q” EP (also 1982) featuring a pre-“Two of Hearts” Stacey Swain.

 Purchased by Jon St. James in 1977 with money borrowed from his parents (his father spent his productive years driving a big rig), the early Casbah boasted a mere 8-channel Teac reel-to-reel machine using half-inch tape, though eventually Jon upgraded to a 16 track Teac with 1-inch tape.
-His initial ventures included a full length album of space-themed electronic music, and a series of sound-alike jingles for the now-defunct Los Angeles rock and roll station KMET 94.7 FM.
+His initial ventures included a full length album of electronic music, and a series of sound-alike jingles for the now-defunct Los Angeles rock and roll station KMET 94.7 FM.
 The multi-instrumental St. James played virtually all of the instruments and sang on these as well.
 Examples included a reworking of the Beatles “I

 Saw Her Standing There” (How can I dance to another, since I heard K-M-E-T?) and a dead-on snippet of Bowies' Suffragette City (Hey Man, You know it's K-M-E-T).